nhvn/data-aug/README.md

 ## Environment Setup

 ### Required Environment Variables
-- `STABILITY_API_KEY`: Required for high-quality image generation.
-(A demonstration key is included in the project configuration)
+- `STABILITY_API_KEY`: Required for high-quality image generation (Default demo key included but has limited credits)
+  - Can be obtained from [Stability AI platform](https://platform.stability.ai/)
+  - Set in Workbench environment or `.env` file
+  - Note: System will fallback to local GAN if API is unavailable

 ### Service Levels
 - **Primary Service**: Uses Stability AI API